GabiAcosta/holbertonschool-shell/basics/README.md

 7. This script moves the file "betty" from /tmp/ to /tmp/my_first_directory.
 8. This script deletes the file "betty" in /tmp/my_first_directory.
 9. This script deletes the directory my_first_directory that is in the /tmp directory.
+10.This script changes the working directory to the previous one.